jsohndata/docs-javascript/00-general-note-terminologies.md

 # General Note and Terminologies

+* `Mutable`
-`Mutable` Value that can be changed or modified after it has been created.
+<br> Value that can be changed or modified after it has been created.

+* `Code Block`
-`Code Block` Set of one or more statements that are grouped together and treated as a single unit of execution.
+<br> Set of one or more statements that are grouped together and treated as a single unit of execution.
 Code blocks are denoted by curly braces { }.

+* `Concatenation`
-`Concatenation` is a process of combining two or more strings into a single string.
+<br> is a process of combining two or more strings into a single string.
 This is done using the concatenation operator +, which is used to join two or more strings together.

 <br>